cllebrun/cllebrun.github.io/labs/3.3 Lab Watson - Personality Insights and Tone Analyzer/README.md

   **Send plain text input and receive basic JSON output**

   This first example passes the plain text file profile.txt to the POST /v3/profile method and requests a JSON response.
-1. Download the sample file [profile.txt](https://raw.githubusercontent.com/cllebrun/cllebrun.github.io/master/labs/3.3%20Lab%20Watson%20-%20Personality%20Insights%20and%20Tone%20Analyzer/profile.txt)
+1. Download the sample file <a href="https://raw.githubusercontent.com/cllebrun/cllebrun.github.io/master/labs/3.3%20Lab%20Watson%20-%20Personality%20Insights%20and%20Tone%20Analyzer/profile.txt" download="profile.txt">profile.txt</a>

 1. Issue the following command to send the file to the /v3/profile method and request a JSON response.